mariiapodavalkina/fancy-words/blog/2024-12-22-lessons-learned-this-year/2024-12-22-lessons-learned-this-year.md

 This year has been a rollercoaster, to put it mildly.
 There were highs and lows, but I’ll focus on the part that shaped this story: I changed workplaces twice.

 Now, switching jobs twice in one year might not sound like a big deal.
 For some, it’s just part of life.
 And, to be fair, I agree.
-But here’s the thing: the first time, I was forced to leave.
-The second time, I made the decision myself.
+But here’s the thing: the first time,  I had to leave due to the project being shut down.
+The second time, it was my decision to leave.
 That second change wasn’t just about leaving; it was about growth.
 I wanted to expand my skillset, stepping into a role that demanded more business analysis and management expertise.

 Here’s another key piece of context: I live in Ukraine.
 The job market here has taken a severe hit because of the ongoing war.
 Opportunities are scarce, so every career decision feels weightier than usual.